-the risk of non-compliance through the developed reporting system.
+Furthermore, the adherence to ethical and organisational values will continue to be one of the key roles of the Joint Undertaking, subject to monitoring by the Commission.
+The Executive Director, as the Authorising Officer, will promote a cost-effective system of internal control and management and will be required to report to the GB in this respect.
+The JU will monitor, with the oversight of its GB, the risk of non-compliance through the developed reporting system39.
 In the application of its control system, the JU will strive for striking a balance between attaining the desired qualitative level of project deliverables on one hand, and a reasonable control burden on the other hand.
 In other words, the need to manage the budget in an efficient and effective manner, to prevent fraud and to ensure the agreed qualitative level of the projects' work packages delivery will be combined with the effort of avoiding of the Union's Research programme becoming less attractive for the stakeholders from the industry.